 Enjoy the night sky (even during the day), attend a laser show, or watch one of our many cool programs.
 Great for all ages!
 The Kaleideum Planetarium is a multi-media theater.
 Inside the 50-foot dome, visitors experience a realistic simulation of the night sky as observed from any place on Earth.
 Stars, NASA images and videos, special effects and lighting are combined to enhance the overhead drama.
 Planetarium programs range from preschool to adult level and include many multi-cultural selections that reflect a world view of astronomy.
-Our laser light system offers the additional pleasure of a dazzling light show set to music and includes a choice of selections for all ages.
+Our laser light system offers the additional pleasure of a dazzling light show set to music great for all ages.